Boise State vs. San Jose State Predictions, College Basketball BetMGM Promo Codes, & Picks - January 5

 Boise State Performance Insights

-- The Broncos have a +133 scoring differential, topping opponents by 10.2 points per game.
-They're putting up 75.8 points per game to rank 168th in college basketball and are allowing 65.6 per contest to rank 65th in college basketball.
+- The Broncos' +133 scoring differential (outscoring opponents by 10.2 points per game) is a result of scoring 75.8 points per game (168th in college basketball) while giving up 65.6 per outing (64th in college basketball).

-- Boise State prevails in the rebound battle by an average of 6.8 boards.
-It is pulling down 37.2 rebounds per game (153rd in college basketball) compared to its opponents' 30.4 per outing.
+- Boise State grabs 37.2 rebounds per game (152nd in college basketball) while conceding 30.4 per contest to its opponents.
+It outrebounds opponents by 6.8 boards per game.

-- Boise State has committed 11.1 turnovers per game (120th in college basketball action) while forcing 11.8 (201st in college basketball).
+- Boise State and its opponents have been relatively even in the turnover battle.
+The Broncos commit 11.1 per game (120th in college basketball) and force 11.8 (200th in college basketball action).

 San Jose State Performance Insights

-- The Spartans put up 75.5 points per game (173rd in college basketball) while allowing 71.4 per contest (182nd in college basketball).
-They have a +58 scoring differential and outscore opponents by 4.1 points per game.
+- The Spartans' +58 scoring differential (outscoring opponents by 4.1 points per game) is a result of putting up 75.5 points per game (173rd in college basketball) while allowing 71.4 per contest (182nd in college basketball).

-- San Jose State falls short in the rebound battle by an average of 1.5 boards.
-It collects 33.9 rebounds per game (297th in college basketball) compared to its opponents' 35.4.
+- San Jose State ranks 296th in the nation at 33.9 rebounds per game.
+That's 1.5 fewer than the 35.4 its opponents average.

-- San Jose State connects on 9.1 three-pointers per game (59th in college basketball) while shooting 35.5% from deep (100th in college basketball).
-It is making 2.6 more threes than its opponents, who drain 6.5 per game at 34.0%.
+- San Jose State knocks down 9.1 three-pointers per game (58th in college basketball), 2.6 more than its opponents.
+It shoots 35.5% from beyond the arc (101st in college basketball), and its opponents are shooting 34.0%.

-- San Jose State has committed 10.4 turnovers per game (61st in college basketball) while forcing 11.1 (256th in college basketball).
+- San Jose State and its opponents have been relatively even in the turnover battle.
+The Spartans commit 10.4 per game (62nd in college basketball) and force 11.1 (256th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.